offbynull/learn/Biology/input/input.md

 Essentially, classical genetics is the idea that the coding / alleles for a specific set of genes (genotype) results in some change in the organism that's observable (phenotype), and the probability that an organism can end up with a specific genotype/phenotype can be calculated from the genotype of its parents.
 For example, a certain set of alleles (genotype) may be responsible for blue eyes (phenotype).

 If a single gene is responsible for contributing to multiple unrelated phenotypes, it's referred to as `{bm} pleiotropy/(pleiotropy|pleiotropic)/i`.
 For example, a specific gene is responsible for generating melanin.
-If the allele for that gene has a specific mutation in it, melanin `{bm-ri} production` stops / is drastically reduced_NORM.
+If the allele for that gene has a specific mutation in it, melanin `{bm-skip} production` stops / is drastically reduced_NORM.
 A lack of melanin results in albinism: a condition that effects the color of eyes, hair, and skin (3 separate phenotypes).

 If multiple genes are responsible for contribution to a single phenotype, it's referred to as `{bm} polygene/(polygenic|polygene)/i`.
 For example, many genes are responsible for contributing to a person's height (around 400).